ReTekkit/doc/ReTekkit.md

 - AE
 	- AE2 is quite a lot more complicated than AE was, so perhaps we can make a custom version.
 Refined Storage also exists and is more akin to AE.
 - BC
-	- BuildCraft is very slowly being updated, but I know nothing about how long it will take, who all is working on it, what version they are targeting, etc.
+	- BuildCraft is very slowly being updated, but I know nothing about how long it will take.
 	- ThePigCat is working on a mod called Buildcraft Legacy, which seems like it would fit *very* nicely into ReTekkit.
 - Logistics Pipes
 	- After we get a BC version, we can start on a Logistics Pipe port/update